 Interpretation: This Perkins measure examines the graduation rate of full-time, first-time-in-college technical students who are not subject to remediation.
 Data for this measure are collected and reported by the THECB.
-The college's graduation/transfer rate for the 1998 and 1999 cohorts who graduated or transferred three years after entering SPC is 45%.
-For the most recent 2000 cohort, the rate is 48%.
+The college's graduation/transfer rate for the three reported cohorts has increased from 45% to 56%.
 The measures exceed the Perkins benchmark for all years reported.
 The standard is met.